3demax/Staples/README.md

 Add `-v` to any command for verbose output, e.g. `python staples.py watch -v`.

 Project-specific variables, such as content paths and template directories, are specified in a `settings.py` placed in the project root.
 This file also maps files and extensions to specific processors.
 Without `settings.py`, Staples simply copies files from `content` to `deploy`.
+(This is useful for working on something that needs a server, but no templating or other special processing.)

 ### Build